Cyphrme/BrowserTestJS/README.md

 go run server.go
 ```

 Then, go to `localhost:8082`.
 Voila!
-You now have unit tests for your projects directly in the browser.
+You now have unit tests for your projects
+directly in the browser.

+# Examples
 ### Example `test_unit.js`

 There are three parts to each test: